 Spring Hill residents rely on big trucks to bring them everything from groceries and clothing to the souvenirs that tourists want to buy when they come to the area.
 With State Road 50 and Interstate 75 crossing through the area, big trucks also pass through Spring Hill on their way to other destinations.
 While big trucks offer advantages when transporting goods, they can also spell danger for other drivers.

-At Lucas, Macyszyn & Dyer Law Firm, we aim to put the “personal” back in personal injury law.
-Your truck accident changed your life in very personal ways, from the way your injuries limit you to the financial suffering you face.
+At LMD Injury Lawyers, Accident Injury Attorneys, we aim to put the “personal” back in personal injury law.
+Your truck accident changed your life in very personal ways, from the way your injuries limited you to the financial suffering you faced.
 We want to hear your story and personalize your truck accident claim to maximize the compensation you ultimately recover.

 After a truck accident, you need a lawyer who will look deeply into your claim to learn more about the circumstances that led to your truck accident.
 Unlike a car accident, truck accident claims involve looking into the truck driver’s company and the driver’s history.